Project | 01

 Dopaminergic contributions to behavioral flexibility

-We are exploring the role of dopamine in reversal learning and punished reward-seeking.
+We are using chemogenetic and genetic models to explore the role of dopamine in reversal learning and punished reward-seeking.

 Project | 03

 We are using chemogenetics to explore the contribution of VTA neurons to opioid-mediated reward and aversion.
 This work is funded through internal grants from Miami University.

 Project | 04

 Early life stress model of co-morbid PTSD and alcohol use disorder